OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:42

-As Paul and Barnabas were leaving the synagogue, the people invited them to speak further about these things on the next Sabbath.
+As Paul and Barnabas were leaving the synagogue, the people invited them to speak more about these things on the following Sabbath.

 ## Acts 13:43